Environmental Injection Attacks against GUI Agents in Realistic Dynamic Environments: Experiments

 \textbf{Target Action.} Consistent with the attacker's goal, we define the target action as instructing the agent to navigate to a specific malicious URL.
 This could be a URL for a promotional site or a more harmful phishing page.
 For each target website, we set the target action to a navigation command that directs the agent to a malicious URL such as:

 \textbf{Evaluation Metrics.} We employ the Attack Success Rate (ASR) to evaluate the effectiveness of \toolns, formally defined as follows:

 where $N_{\text{attack}}$ denotes the number of responses matching the target action within the test set, and $N_{\text{total}}$ represents the total size of the test set.
 A strict string matching criterion is adopted to verify whether the agent's response matches the target action precisely.
-Consequently, our ASR metric provides a conservative estimate, representing a lower bound for the capability of the trigger image to pose practical security threats.

 \textbf{Implementation Details.} We employ GPT-4o~\cite{achiam2023gpt} to parse the live website, preserving its core structural and stylistic components while removing existing content, and we use Qwen2.5-VL-32B-Instruct~\cite{bai2025qwen2} to automatically generate realistic and diverse user instructions.
 The system prompt and user prompt for the GUI agent, as well as the agent's action space, are adapted from VisualWebArena~\cite{koh2024visualwebarena}.
 Since it is challenging to collect authentic action histories, we follow ENVINJECTION~\cite{wang2025envinjection} and randomly sample 0 to 10 historical actions for each instance.
 To ensure rigorous evaluation, we maintain a strict separation, with no overlap in the sampled action histories used across the training, validation, and testing.
 The hyperparameter $\lambda$ is set to $0.3$ and $\epsilon$ is set to $\frac{32}{255}$.
 The perturbation is optimized for a total of $5,000$ steps, with updates performed at each step using a fixed step size of $\alpha = \frac{1}{255}$.
-All experiments are conducted on a server equipped with 8 NVIDIA A100-PCIE-40GB GPUs.